nikolaAV/skeleton/iterator_traits2/README.md

     my_algorithm(const InContainer& src, OutContainer& dest) {
         ...
 ```
-Focusing on iterators, we would like to have similar approach to detect iterators types at compile time like it has been done for built-in type:
+Focusing on iterators, we would like to have approach to detect iterator categories at compile time and this approach would be close to how it has been done for built-in type:
 [`std::integtal<>`](https://en.cppreference.com/w/cpp/header/type_traits), `std::pointer<>`, `std::function<>`, etc.
 Thus, we wants to see code below to be compilable:
 ```cpp